klustrefs/website/content/en/docs/advanced/kind.md

 - Docker 20.10+ (or a compatible container runtime supported by Kind).
 - [Kind](https://kind.sigs.k8s.io/) v0.20+.
 - `kubectl` v1.27+ pointed at your Kind context.
-- `git` (used to fetch the manifests) and a GitHub personal access token with `read:packages` if you plan to pull images from GitHub Container Registry via an image pull secret.
+- A GitHub personal access token with `read:packages` if you plan to pull images from GitHub Container Registry via an image pull secret (optional but recommended).

 ## 1. Create a Kind cluster